sadiecee/FoliumTutorial/README.md

 # The Basics of Crafting Static Maps with Panda versus Interactive Maps with Folium in Python
-_Created by Sadie Murray._
+_Created by Sadie Murray (May 31st, 2021)._

 ## Background
-This tutorial has two parts.
-First, we will walk through how to upload CSV data and create static maps using the Pandas library in Python.
-Then, I will take you through how to use [Folium](https://python-visualization.github.io/folium/) to create interactive maps.
-Folium uses the mapping capabilities of the `leaflet.js`, a javascript mapping library that is designed with "simplicity, useability and performance" in mind. `Folium` brings the mapping capacity of `leaflet` to python. `Folium` lets you create interactive maps from data that has been manipulated in python, pass raster or vector markers in for use, and lets you bind data to choropleth maps.
-The tutorial will take you through uploading and manipulating your data in python and creating customizable interactive maps, including choropleth maps.

-Before we get started, it's important to mention that `folium` uses the `pandas` dataframe.
-The `pandas` dataframe is a python library used for mapping.
+This tutorial has two main parts.
+In the first part, we will explore making plots or maps from our own downloaded datasets using the Pandas library and data frame.
 To learn more about Pandas data structures, you can read up it [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html), though we will go into greater detail about the Pandas library in that section.
 If you want to learn more about using the `pandas` library for non-mapping purposes, you can follow [this tutorial](https://github.com/comorehouse1620/Matplotlib) before returning here.
+This is an important first step because [Folium](https://python-visualization.github.io/folium/), which we will explore in the second part of this tutorial, uses the Pandas library.
+Folium uses the mapping capabilities of the `leaflet.js`, a javascript mapping library that is designed with "simplicity, useability and performance" in mind. `Folium` brings the mapping capacity of `leaflet` to python. `Folium` lets you create interactive maps from data that has been manipulated in python, pass raster or vector markers in for use, and lets you bind data to choropleth maps.

+For the Pandas portion ofthe tutorial, we will be using data downloaded from the US Department of Housing and Development (HUD).
+For the portion of the tutorial using Folium, we will be working with data that already exists and is provided by in the Folium documentation on GitHub.

 ### Objectives
-The main objective of this lab is to understand how to use the `folium` library, and to gain a deeper understanding of choropleth maps.
+The main objective of this lab is to understand how to use the `pandas` and `folium` libraries in order to create static and interactive maps in GitHub.

 ### What You Need To Begin
-1. This tutorial is set up using Google Colabs, so you will need an account
+1. This tutorial is set up using Google Colabs, so you will need an account.
-2. You will need to install [Pandas](https://pandas.pydata.org/), [Folium](https://python-visualization.github.io/folium/), and [JSON](https://docs.python.org/3/library/json.html) libraries
+2. You will need to install [Pandas](https://pandas.pydata.org/), [Folium](https://python-visualization.github.io/folium/), and [JSON](https://docs.python.org/3/library/json.html) libraries.
+If you want to customize your `folium` maps, you'll also want to install a few additional libraries that will be described in this tutorial.
-3. You will need to download the data located in this repos "Data" file
+3. You will need to download the data located in this repos "Data" file and follow the instructions below to download the larger datafiles from the HUD online GIS account.

-Use the following code to install Pandas, Folium, and JSON libraries:
+To start, you'll want to use the following code to install Pandas, Folium, and JSON libraries:

 ```Python
 import folium